The Kožbanšček Brook

 The Kotline

-Smooth surface of cracked calcarenite (limestone sandstone),
+Smooth surface of cracked calcarenite (limestone sandstone) belonging to the Upper Cretaceous

 The Kotline